rsperry79/Hoff/README.md

 Current Work is on the web server code to present a basic UI for management.

 # TO DO
-add web sockets support for updatging add core endpoints for artisan
+add web sockets support for updating add core endpoints for artisan